alipay/Antchain-MPC/README.md

 Morse-STF: A tool for machine learning using MPC

-Morse-SVM: A Secure Vitraul Machine using MPC
+Morse-SVM: A Secure Virtual Machine using MPC

 and etc.